laike9m/ezcf/README.md

 3. All values in `.ini` files are kept as it is and loaded as a string;
 4. Since XML only allows single root, the whole xml will be loaded as one dict with root's name as variable name;
 5. Namespace package is not supported yet, pull requests are welcome.
+6. Use [**valid variable names**][1], this means key strings in JSON/YAML/INI/XML should be valid Python variable name.
+ Invalid variable name won't do any harm to your program nor will it crash, but you can't use them as expected.

 ## Run Tests
 ```